...Simple Steps to Successful Parenting

 Signage depicting rules are usually displayed inside trains and there are usually visual symbols to reinforce the message.

-And there is usually a multitude of text either on platforms or surrounding walkways.
-For example: Exit signs, stairs, lifts, toilets, station names, timetables, etc. And many stations also contain a significant amount of advertising as well.
+There's usually a multitude of text either on platforms or surrounding walkways.
+For example: Exit signs, stairs, lifts, toilets, station names, timetables, etc. And many stations also contain lots of advertising as well.
+Preschoolers can guess what they think signage might mean.

-9. Children are also readily able to use phones, tablets and computers from around three years of age for short periods of time.
+9. Preschool children can use phones, tablets and computers for short periods of time.

 I recall my youngest son trawling through a complex computer program called Dangerous Creatures at the age of three.
 Not only did he seek out the games but he loved learning the new information it offered and would frequently share it with us.